advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 <details>
 <summary>As an Administrator I can</summary>

-- Login with my username and password.
-- Logout of the system.
 - Add another administrator with a set username and password.
 - Remove a pharmacist or patient from the system.
 - View all the information uploaded by a pharmacist when they apply to join the platform.